sanskrit-lexicon/csl-inflect/nominals/pysanskritv2/inputs/readme.md

    The lgtab1b data has both declensions.
    This needs examination.

+# ---  the notes below here obsolete.
+Should be moved or replaced when understood

 ## analysis directory
 This contains some programs and result files for analyzing subcases.
 Not of current interest.